mongodb/specifications/source/sessions/driver-sessions.rst

 :2018-01-10: Note that MongoClient must retain highest clusterTime
 :2018-01-10: Update test plan for drivers without APM
 :2018-01-11: Clarify that sessions require replica sets or sharded clusters
+:2018-02-16: Drivers SHOULD error if unacknowledged writes are used with sessions